RusersGNV/r-gators/content/courses.md

 #### Stats Courses
 Many department across UF have courses in statistics that use R (as well as other programs).
 [Check out this site](https://ufstatscourses.shinyapps.io/shiny_tutorial/) to see all the stats courses across campus, and which ones use R.

+#### Introduction to R for the Social Sciences Workshop series
+The  Department of Sociology and Criminology & Law, with UFII and the Marston Science Library, are offering a series of 8 weekly workshops focused on an introduction to the R programming language for data analysis in the social sciences in Fall 2017.
+Each workshop is free and open to all UF students, faculty, and staff, but spaces are limited.
+[Follow this link for more information](https://informatics.institute.ufl.edu/event/introduction-to-r-for-the-social-sciences-weekly-workshops/).